 Crucial decisions that impact the fate of endangered species will be decided at CoP18 (18th Conference of the Parties), which stands to be the largest conference in the world governing the wildlife trade.
-At CoP17 GMFER displayed bold, vocal action.
-We continue to advocate for the strongest protections possible for elephants, rhinos and lions and will show up in full force at CoP18.
+At CoP17, GMFER displayed bold, vocal action, representing the thousands of people around the world marching to demand CITES representatives vote with a conscience.
+We continue to advocate for the strongest protections possible for elephants, rhinos, and lions, and will show up in full force at CoP18.
+For more information visit the CITES CoP18 webpage for Sri-Lanka.

 Wildlife in Crisis